viamrobotics/docs/docs/services/data/configure-data-query.md

 1. If you haven't already, [download the `mongosh` shell](https://www.mongodb.com/try/download/shell).
    See the [`mongosh` documentation](https://www.mongodb.com/docs/mongodb-shell/) for more information.

-1. Run the following command to connect to your Viam organization's MongoDB Atlas instance from `mongosh`:
+1. Run the following command to connect to the Viam organization's MongoDB Atlas instance from `mongosh`:

    ```sh {class="line-numbers linkable-line-numbers"}
    mongosh "mongodb+srv://<YOUR-DB-HOSTNAME>" --apiVersion 1 --username <YOUR-DB-USER>